 MCAT is administered by the Association of American Medical Colleges.
 There are five and three-quarter hours of testing divided into four sections:

 - Biological Sciences (BS), and

 These sections have multiple-choice questions and two essays.
 Each section has its own score and the scores in VR, PS, and BS sections range from 1 to 15.
-The WS score will be a letter from J to T.

 The MCAT exam is administered multiple times from late January through early September, and offered at hundreds of test sites in the United States, Canada, and around the world.
 Registering 60 days or more in advance is recommended for obtaining the best exam date for your schedule.
 Scores will be available ~30 days after the testing date.
 Plan to take the MCAT by June of the application year to avoid unnecessary delay in the review of your application.
 However, you should also consider taking the MCAT as early as August the summer before the application year for two reasons: first, during the summer of the application year you can focus on completing the application rather.
 Second, you would have built in sufficient time should you need to retake the exam.

 - Complete the courses noted for MCAT preparation on the Prehealth Recommended Course List prior to taking the exam.